obadaDeg/n8n-lazy-planner/README.md

-# 🦥 LazyPlanner
+# 🦥 LazyPlanner v2.0

-> **Automate your laziness.** Let AI plan your week, then watch it magically appear in Trello—no effort required.
+> **Automate your laziness.** Let AI plan your work and study tasks, then watch them magically appear in Trello with color-coded labels—no effort required.

-LazyPlanner is a zero-budget automation bridge that takes your AI-generated weekly plans (ChatGPT, Claude, Gemini) and automatically creates Trello cards using a local n8n instance.
+LazyPlanner is a zero-budget automation bridge that takes your AI-generated work/study plans (ChatGPT, Claude, Gemini) and automatically creates categorized Trello cards using a local n8n instance.
 No APIs to pay for, no cloud webhooks, just pure automation bliss.

+**New in v2.0:**
+- 🔵 **Work** / 🟢 **Study** / 🔴 **Urgent** category labels
+- 📋 **Backlog** and **Done** lists support
+- Professional focus (work and study tasks only)

 ## 🎯 The Problem